Hip 90-90 Stretch

 Sit on floor with one leg in front, knee bent 90 degrees.

-Other leg to side, also bent 90 degrees.
+Position other leg to the side, also bent 90 degrees.

-Fold forward over front leg for deeper stretch.
+Fold forward over front leg for a deeper stretch.

 What are the best tips for the Hip 90-90 Stretch?